raceintospace/raceintospace/doc/manual/manual.md

 ### Arlington Cemetery / Kremlin Wall

-Your brave heroes who die while part of your space program (whether in the line of duty or in a random accident) will be laid to rest here.
+Your brave heroes who die while part of your space program (whether in the line of duty or from a random accident) will be laid to rest here.

 ### The Flagpole